-But, when we fret about not having enough time in lessons to get through everything … those couple minutes can become a big deal.
+But, when we fret about not having enough time in lessons to get through everything … those couple of minutes can become a big deal.

 Especially if this occurs on a regular basis.

 We need to use every moment of lessons wisely.
-And that means having things organized before lesson even starts.
+And that means having things organized before the lesson even starts.